 We present below the numerical results obtained for the parameter values $\alpha = 0$, $\gamma =3$ and $x_0=(0.1,0.1)$.
 Figure~\ref{x and xhat osci} displays the evolution of the state $x$ together with its estimate $\xhat$.
 Furthermore, Figures~\ref{error x osci} and~\ref{error v osci} illustrate the $L^2$-norm of the estimation error for the ODE and the PDE components, respectively.
 Finally, Figures~\ref{error dynamic gamma =0.5}-\ref{error dynamic gamma =10} depict the $L^2$-norm of the estimation error in approximating the dynamics of $T(x,v)$ by $\zhat$, a solution of~\eqref{KKL-target system}.

-As we can see in Figures~\ref{x and xhat}-\ref{error v}, the observer $(\xhat, \vhat)$ converges exponentially fast towards the state $(x,v)$ of~\eqref{eq:syst}.
-Convergences was expected because of Theorem~\eqref{main result}.
-Nevertheless, the errors remains near $10^{-2}$ after $t\approx 2$.
+As we can see in Figures~\ref{x and xhat osci}-\ref{error v osci}, the observer $(\xhat, \vhat)$ converges exponentially fast towards the state $(x,v)$ of~\eqref{eq:syst}.
+Convergence was expected because of Theorem~\ref{main result}.
+Nevertheless, the errors remain near $10^{-2}$ after $t\approx 2$.
 This residual discrepancy can be attributed primarily to the static error introduced when inverting $T$, as well as to the spatial and temporal discretization inherent in the numerical approximation of the dynamics.

 In the sequel, we report the error between $T(x(t), v(t))$ and $\zhat(t)$ for various values of the parameter $\gamma$.
 This error serves as a quantitative measure of the accuracy of our numerical approximation of the Backstepping--KKL mapping $T$.
 The observed oscillations, typically ranging between $10^{-3}$ and $10^{-4}$, can be regarded as the minimal discrepancy attainable between the true state $(x,v)$ and its estimate $(\xhat,\vhat)$.